 Introduction to multimedia concepts.
 Survey of multimedia applications in fields such as education, business and entertainment.
 Introduction to multimedia authoring tools.
 Hands-on projects.

 The use and management of information systems (IS) by entrepreneurs around the world, creating value from information systems and exploring digital entrepreneurship.
-Identical to BIS 300.
-Credit may not be earned in more than one of these courses.
 Prerequisite: 56 semester hours completed.